FJU022446/FJU022446/README.md

 ### Hi there 👋
+## 🔭 I’m currently teaching on Biostatistics and Bioinformatics

 <!--
 **FJU022446/FJU022446** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.